 “Nuron Mukumi combines empathetic, perfect technique with a sure eye for the dramaturgy of piano compositions: a talent that combines rigour and playfulness.” – Werner Theurich, Spiegel Online

-Nuron has performed at several international festivals such as the St. Petersburg International Piano Festival, Biarritz Piano Festival, Oxford Piano Festival, Ruhr Piano Festival, Piano Loop Festival in Split and at the Mosel Music Festival in 2020.
+Nuron Mukumi has performed in the following concert venues in recent years: Alte Oper in Frankfurt, Salle Cortot in Paris, Laeiszhalle in Hamburg, Konzerthaus Berlin, Konzerthaus Bozen.
+He also performed at several international festivals such as the Biarritz Piano Festival, Oxford Piano Festival, Ruhr Piano Festival, Mozartfest in Würzburg, Mosel Music Festival and at the Rheingau Music Festival.